-There is no natural cutoff between normal and abnormal lipid levels because lipid measurements are continuous.
-A linear relation probably exists between lipid levels and cardiovascular risk, so many people with “normal” cholesterol levels benefit from achieving still lower levels.
+Serum lipid levels are continuous; there is no precise threshold between normal and abnormal levels.
+A linear relation likely exists between lipid levels and cardiovascular risk (see table ), so many people with “normal” cholesterol levels benefit from achieving still lower levels.
 Consequently, there are no numeric definitions of dyslipidemia; the term is applied to lipid levels for which treatment has proven beneficial.

 Dyslipidemias may be